rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 - Reference an ingoing lane by setting 'laneInId', and optionally also reference an outgoing lane by setting 'laneOutId'.

-Referencing attributes that are not used must be left out, rather than set to null or empty strings:
+Referencing attributes that are not used must be left out, rather than set to null or empty strings.
+This includes:

 - signalGroupId
 - inputId